JogoShugh/hyper-library/README.md

     * When a POST request is made with a checkout action
         * Then it is checked out
         * Then a '200 OK' is returned
-  *Given an existing checked out book is to be checked back in
+  *Given an existing checked out book is to be placed on hold
     * When a POST request is made with a checkin action
         * Then it is checked in
         * Then a '200 OK' is returned
+        *
+6 Scenario: Checking in a book
-  *Given an existing checked out book is to be placed on hold
+  * Given an existing checked out book is to be checked in
-    * When a POST request is made with a checkin action
+    * When a POST request is made with a checkout action
         * Then it is checked in
         * Then a '200 OK' is returned
+  *Given an existing checked in book is not able to be checked back in
+    * When a POST request is made with a checkout action
+        * Then a '403 forbidden' is returned